Chapter 4: Evaluating information

 Don’t assume that all links within an article lead to a scholarly source.
 Often, random phrases will contain links that lead to popular lifestyle and entertainment articles, or even advertisements.
 In our Bustle example, the phrase “various forms of coffee” hints at an article about types of coffee and their caffeine content, but instead leads to a recipe for a fun coffee-based beverage.

 Tracing back information to its sources gives you the opportunity to investigate the original research and whether it is being represented accurately.
 For example, the Bustle article claims a study shows that caffeine “affects your serotonin.”
-However, if you look at the study they’re citing, the research actually suggests that coffee may affect serotonin production in rats.
+However, if you read the study they’re citing, you’ll find that the research actually suggests that coffee may affect serotonin production in rats.
 This could be due to caffeine or from some other compound found in coffee, and may not even occur in humans.

 When you have a partial citation